spoonapps/docs/doc/quick_start/tryit/tryit.md

 Images are the building blocks for everything in Spoonium.
 They serve as a base (read-only) filesystem and registry that your application will use while running in a container.

-Since you don't have any images on your local machine yet, you'll need to pull one down from the remote registry at [http://spoonium.net/hub](http://spoonium.net/hub).
+Because you don't have any images on your local machine yet, you'll need to pull one down from the remote registry at [http://spoonium.net/hub](http://spoonium.net/hub).
 We'll do this using the `spoon pull` command.

 The `pull` command takes a single parameter: the name of the image you want to pull from the remote registry.
 "Pull" is really just a fancy word for "copy."
 When an image is "pulled" from a remote registry, a copy of that image is downloaded to your local machine.